Robust Atom Interferometry with Super-Gaussian Pulses against Thermal Velocity Spread: Theoretical framework

 Here, $\Omega_R = \sqrt{\delta^2 + \Omega_{\text{eff}}^2}$. $\Omega_{\text{eff}} = \Omega_1^* \Omega_2 / 2\Delta$ represents the effective Rabi frequency between the energy levels $|g, \mathbf{p}\rangle$ and $|e, \mathbf{p} + \hbar \mathbf{k}_{\text{eff}}\rangle$\cite{luo2016contrast}, where $\Omega_1$ is the laser $w_1$ coupling to the energy levels $|g, \mathbf{p}\rangle$ and $|i, \mathbf{p} + \hbar \mathbf{k}_1\rangle$, and $\Omega_2$ is the laser $w_2$ coupling to $|i, \mathbf{p} + \hbar \mathbf{k}_1\rangle$ and $|e, \mathbf{p} + \hbar \mathbf{k}_{\text{eff}}\rangle$.
 The angle $\theta$ represents the rotation angle of the state vector around the Bloch sphere, calculated as $\theta = \Omega_R \Delta t$.

-The visualization of the atomic state evolution process can also be represented on the Bloch \cite{torosov2019arbitrarily}.
+The visualization of the atomic state evolution process can also be represented on the Bloch sphere\cite{torosov2019arbitrarily}.
 The atomic cloud quantum state during the interference process can be described on the Bloch sphere as follows\cite{shore2011manipulating}:

-Here, $\nu$ and $\varphi$ represent the polar and azimuthal angles on the Bloch sphere, respectively, whose variations determine the dynamic evolution of the atomic cloud system.
+Here, $\nu$ and $\varphi$ represent the polar and azimuthal angles on the Bloch sphere, respectively, whose variations determine the dynamic evolution of the two-level atomic system.
 Any superposition state between $|g, \mathbf{p}\rangle$ and $|e, \mathbf{p} + \hbar \mathbf{k}_{\text{eff}}\rangle$ can be described by a point on the Bloch sphere.
 Figure \ref{figure2}(b) illustrates the interference path represented on the Bloch sphere, where the angular velocity on the Bloch sphere is given by the parameters of the driving field, satisfying the equation

-where $\mathbf{S} = (\langle \sigma_x \rangle, \langle \sigma_y \rangle, \langle \sigma_z \rangle)$ represents the Bloch vector, and $\boldsymbol{\Omega}(t) = (\Omega \cos \phi_L, \Omega \sin \phi_L, \delta)$ describes the effective driving force of the system.
+where $\mathbf{S} = (\langle \sigma_x \rangle, \langle \sigma_y \rangle, \langle \sigma_z \rangle)$ represents the Bloch vector, and $\boldsymbol{\Omega}(t) = (\Omega \cos \phi, \Omega \sin \phi, \delta)$ describes the effective driving force of the system.
 The Bloch vector rotates around the rotation axis on the Bloch sphere at an angular velocity $\Omega_R$.
 If the duration of the driving laser field is $\tau$, the Bloch vector will rotate by an angle $\theta = \Omega_R \tau$.

-Based on the above description, the propagator can be expressed in the form $U(\theta, \phi, \alpha)$, where $\phi$ represents the instantaneous phase of the Raman laser field, and $\alpha$ denotes the field vector's precession angle.
+Based on the above description, the propagator can be expressed in the form $U(\theta, \phi, \alpha)$, which represents a general unitary rotation on the Bloch sphere, where $\phi$ represents the instantaneous phase of the Raman laser field, and $\alpha$ denotes the field vector's precession angle.
 This signifies the relationship between the initial and final states of the atom $|1\rangle = U |0\rangle$.
 Considering the standard MZ interference pulse sequence acting on the atom interferometry, the final atomic state at the output can be clearly described by the corresponding evolution operator and the free evolution operator between the pulses for the three typical pulse sequences: